alexluke/bnj-presentation/script.md

 # So why shouldn't we just use Marketo?

 So why shouldn't we just use a MAP like Marketo or Eloqua?
-These tools don't need to be an either/or choice.
+I want to first point out that we're a technology and platform agnostic agency.
+Sure we have our preferences, but in the end we're very flexible.
+We need to pick the right tool for the job.

 Sometimes it may make sense to use a commercial marketing automation platform.
-However our stack is generally easier to get set up for a quick campaign, and then maybe we can switch to Marketo once the user agreement has been signed.
+However our stack is generally easier to get set up for a quick campaign, and then maybe we can switch to Marketo once the client gets everything together.
+We can easily integrate our stack into Marketo, and we do that on a lot of our targeted accounts campaigns.

 Marketo and Eloqua do fill their niche, as long as you use them as they're intended.
 But sometimes once you get too complicated, they become limiting.
+Some projects fit very well into the MAP mold, but others have a larger creative vision that would be reduced if you're forced to strictly use a MAP.
+Again, our tools integrate very well with other systems.

 ## Comparison